giantswarm/docs/src/content/platform-overview/architecture/index.md

 ### Infrastructure

 For managing the infrastructure, we run a management cluster per provider and region where you want to have your workloads.
-From that management cluster, you can spin up as many individual Kubernetes clusters, called workload clusters, as you want.
+From that management cluster, you can spin up as many individual Kubernetes clusters, called workload clusters, at will.
 Our operations team works to maintain all cluster components' health, and continuously releases new versions with new features and patches.

 Giant Swarm's cluster architecture is split into two logical parts.
 One encompasses the management cluster and all the components running there.
 The second part refers to the workload clusters that are created dynamically by the users to run their business workloads.
 In principle, the management cluster and workload cluster(s) are analogous in terms of infrastructure and configuration.
 The difference comes with the additional layers we deploy on top of the management cluster that helps manage your users and permissions, workload clusters, and the applications running on the workload clusters.